Klarrio/ttn-aws-workshop/README.md

 ### 1. Setting up the TTN Integration with AWS
 During the workshop there will be one LoRa Gateway on which several Things Nodes will be connected via LoRa.

-The TTN Integration with AWS brings the LoRaWAN to AWS IoT which sync thing registry, sync thing shadows, act on uplink messages and send downlink messages.
+The TTN Integration with AWS brings the LoRaWAN to AWS IoT, which syncs thing registry, syncs thing shadows, acts on uplink messages and sends downlink messages.
 This integration runs in your AWS account and security context and can connect to The Things Network public community network and private networks.

-To make this possible TTN has created a `Cloudformation` template which will setup the required:
+To make this possible TTN has created a `CloudFormation` template which will setup the required:
 * `IAM` (Identity and Access Management) roles
 * `EC2` node on which the actual application responsible for the synchronization between the two IoT platforms will be deployed.
 * `Elastic Beanstalk` configuration which is the TTN provided web application.
 * `CloudWatch` configuration that captures and reports the TTN web application metrics.
 * ...

-To deploy the `TTN CloudFormation` template one can use the Quick Start guide provided by The Things Network: https://www.thethingsnetwork.org/docs/applications/aws/quick-start.html However, you need to take one small change into account.
+To deploy the `TTN CloudFormation` template one can use the [Quick Start guide](https://www.thethingsnetwork.org/docs/applications/aws/quick-start.html) provided by The Things Network.
+However, you need to take one small change into account.
 Instead of using their S3 template URL link, you should use [our template](ttn-cloudformation-template), and upload it during the
 "select template" step of the guide.

-`Note:` Before following this quick start one has to create a secure `KeyPair` which is required during the `CloudFormation Stack` configuration.
+`Note:` Before following this quick start guide one has to create a secure `KeyPair` which is required during the `CloudFormation Stack` configuration.
 See section : `1.1 Create KeyPair` in this document.

 **OR**

-Use the provided abstract describtion below.
+Use the provided abstract description below.

 ### 2. Create KeyPair
-During the configuration of the CloudFormation stack one will be requisted to provide a `KeyPair`.
+During the configuration of the CloudFormation stack one will be requested to provide a `KeyPair`.
 Amazon EC2 uses public–key cryptography to encrypt and decrypt login information.
 The public and private keys are known as a key pair.
-So the only purpose for this `KeyPair` is to have the private key which is required when one wants to login directly from there local development machine onto a `EC2 node`.
+So the only purpose for this `KeyPair` is to have the private key which is required when one wants to login directly from their local development machine onto an `EC2 node`.

 During this workshop there is no need to login to the `EC2 node` which is used to run the `TTN Elastic Beanstalk application`.
-But since a
+But since an
-`EC2 node` is automatically created during the deployment of the `CloudFormation template` it is mandatory to provide one.
-The private key belonging to this `KeyPair` can only be downloaded once.
-So there is after the creation of this private key no way to retrieve this key.
+`EC2 node` is automatically created during the deployment of the `CloudFormation template`, it is mandatory to provide one.
+The private key belonging to this `KeyPair` can only be downloaded once, so make sure you store it in a safe place, since this will be the last time you'll be able to download it.

 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
 2. In the navigation pane, under **NETWORK & SECURITY**, choose **Key Pairs**. <br>